weilix88/buildsimhub_python_api/README.md

 ![picture alt](https://imgur.com/UY3CHPR.png)
 5. `reportFor`: This is an optional parameter.
 The default is set to 'Entire Facility'.
 Usually, all the report is for entire facility.
 However, there are some cases where the report is generated for a specific zone, e.g., zone load component reports.
 Below is the example of finding this parameter in the HTML file.
 ![picture alt](https://imgur.com/ZiCyT68.png)

+<a name="post_process"></a>
+## post-processing function
+The post-processing functions help post-processing the simulation data extracted from Cloud simulation.
+These include but not limited to performing basic plottings, and organize the data into the popular pandas dataframe for user customized post processing.

 <a name="eems"></a>
 # Standard Energy Effiiency Measure library